Dwarf Galaxies United by Dark Bosons

-The presence of prominent cores can be seen clearly in the star count profiles of the UDF and dSph dwarfs, in Figure \ref{figmeans}, when averaged within each class of dwarf, with an obvious difference in scale between the UFD and dSph galaxies of about a factor of 10 in radius.
-Individually, these cores are also evident in deep images available in most cases (see supplement for individual fits) and are "prominent", meaning the core density rises well above the surrounding "halo" by a factor of 30 in density for both classes of dwarf seen in Figure\ref{figmeans}.
-The stellar cores are similar to the commonly adopted Plummer profile (red curve Figure \ref{figmeans}) but more accurately match the soliton form of $\psi$DM in the ground state, despite the inherent parameter free form of the soliton profile, with the boson mass as the only free parameter for $\psi$DM setting just the soliton radius.
-Furthermore, we also see extended halos around these solitons as a general feature, extending to Kpc scales in agreement with recent discoveries of halos around two well studied dwarfs\cite{Chiti:2021,Collins:2021}.
-Such extended halos are inherent to $\psi$DM composed of excited states, above the ground state soliton as shown NFW form, as predicted by the $\psi$DM simulations\cite{Schive:2014}, reflecting the inherently non-relativistic nature of $\psi$DM.
-Averaged its to the core-halo structure of all dSph and UDF dwarfs are shown in figure\ref{figmeans} showing very tight agreement, with all individual profiles shown in the Supplement, demonstrating the generality of this cor-halo behaviour for all well studied dwarfs, including a typically sharp density transition between the core and the halo seen in Figure\ref{figmeans} and for most individual dwarf profiles, indicated as vertical orange bands.\hfil
+The presence of prominent cores is clearly observed in the star count profiles of both Ultra Faint Dwarf and dwarf Spheroidal galaxies, as illustrated in Figure \ref{figmeans}, when averaged within each class of dwarf.
+There is an evident difference in scale between UFD and dSph galaxies, with a radius factor of approximately 10.
+These cores are individually discernible in deep images, as presented in most cases (refer to the supplement for individual fits), and they are deemed "prominent" due to the core density rising well above the surrounding "halo" by a factor of 30 in density for both classes of dwarfs, as seen in Figure \ref{figmeans}.
+The stellar cores exhibit similarity to the commonly adopted Plummer profile (depicted by the red curve in Figure \ref{figmeans}), but they more accurately align with the soliton form of $\psi$DM in the ground state.
+This alignment is noteworthy despite the inherent parameter-free nature of the soliton profile, with the boson mass being the sole free parameter for $\psi$DM, determining the soliton radius.
+Furthermore, extended halos around these solitons are observed as a general feature, extending to kiloparsec scales, consistent with recent discoveries of halos around two well-studied dwarfs \cite{Chiti:2021,Collins:2021}.
+Such extended halos are intrinsic to $\psi$DM, composed of excited states above the ground state soliton, as indicated by the NFW form predicted by $\psi$DM simulations \cite{Schive:2014}.
+This reflects the inherently wave nature of $\psi$DM.
+The averaged core-halo structure of all dSph and UFD dwarfs is presented in Figure \ref{figmeans}, revealing a remarkably tight agreement.
+All individual profiles are showcased in the Supplement, highlighting the generality of this core-halo behavior across all well-studied dwarfs.
+This encompasses a typically sharp density transition between the core and the halo, as depicted in Figure \ref{figmeans} and observed in most individual dwarf profiles, indicated by vertical orange bands.